Originally published 9-13-17. Edited a little on 8-5-20.

 Gemma’s passion for and commitment to this work is strong, but she has to handle its stresses on her own, with little support from her supervisor or peers.
 Despite her efforts at self-care, Gemma begins to suffer signs of burnout, and wonders if she can continue in her job.

-Michelle, her program director, notices some changes in Gemma’s previously excellent job performance.
-Thinking about this, she realizes she’s seeing this in other team members, too.
-She recognizes that she could be doing more to strengthen her team members’ resilience.
-She starts by setting up a forum with them, a safe space where they can openly discuss the stresses of working with traumatized children and their families.
+Michelle, her program director, notices changes in Gemma’s previously excellent job performance.
+She realizes she’s seeing this in other team members, too.
+She decides she can do more to strengthen her team members’ resilience.
+She sets up a forum for an open discussion of the impact of the ongoing stresses they face.

-Over time, these and other changes make a noticeable difference.
+Over time, these changes make a noticeable difference.
 Gemma and other staff members report feeling energized and re-committed to their work.
-There is greater collaboration and teamwork among them, so that no one is feeling isolated or alone in their work.
+There is greater collaboration and teamwork a, so that no one feels alone in their work.
 Staff retention and client retention rates improve, as do treatment outcomes.

 Resilient organizations support resilience among their staff.
 Resilient staff members help create resilient organizations.